cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/cards.md

-The 'Cards' tab allows you to manage your virtual storage cards.
+The 'Cards' tab allows you to manage your virtual memory cards.

 # Background

 Many Palm OS devices featured SD or MemoryStick card expansion ports.
-CloudPilot allows you to create and connect virtual storage cards to your emulated device, where this was supported by the original device.
+CloudPilot allows you to create and connect virtual memory cards to your emulated device, where this was supported by the original device.

 Adding an expansion card could be used for many purposes, such as storing